Centre for Research in Social Professions

 CRiSP has forged links with national and international organisations such as Irish Social Sciences Platform (ISSP), CYPSC, Formation d’Educateurs Sociaux Européens / European Social Educator Training (FESET), Pedagogy Learning & Education for the Early Years (PLÉ), Social Care Ireland (SCI) and Children and Young People’s Services Committees (CYPSC), and, Researching Early Childhood Education Collaborative (RECEC).

-CRiSP raises the profile of non-STEM research conducted by IT Sligo members.
-At the same time, CRiSP has created a space for interdisciplinary work with academics from the Schools of Science, Engineering, Business & Social Sciences, and the Centre for Online Learning (COL).
+CRiSP raises the profile of non-STEM research conducted by ATU members.
+At the same time, CRiSP has created a space for interdisciplinary work with academics from the Schools of Science, Engineering, Business & Social Sciences, and the Centre for Online Learning (COL

 Tamsin Cavaliero is a lecturer in the Department of Social Sciences.
 Her research interests include Graphic Facilitation Methods, Inclusive Education, Intercultural Practices, Gypsy Roma and Traveller Communities.
 Her Phd research focused on themes of Embodiment, Identity and Space among the Irish Traveller Community in home and school environments.